oakes/paren-soup/README.md

 I use [Boot](http://boot-clj.com/).
 To build the editor and run a server on http://localhost:3000, run `boot dev`.
 To build a release version, run `boot build`.
 I included a project.clj for Leiningen users, but haven't thoroughly tested it.

 A prebuilt copy of the compiler is already in the `resources` directory.
-You can built that project yourself using `boot build`, but you will need to build your own copy of ClojureScript until a version is released with [this patch](https://github.com/clojure/clojurescript/commit/1b7390450243693d0b24e8d3ad085c6da4eef204).
+If you want to build it yourself, go in the `compiler` directory and run `boot build`.

 ## Licensing